Know-How Upload, Update and Knowledge Training

 - After any problem correction on your side, always run update know-how again for the changes to take effect and the system to attempt to process the data correctly again.

-Let's summarize: in the Dashboard in the Know-how section, you must use the Update Know-how button EVERY TIME you make any of the following significant changes in your BuddyPro configuration or knowledge base:
+Let's summarize: you must run the /update command in Telegram EVERY TIME you make any of the following significant changes in your BuddyPro configuration or knowledge base:

-Without running update know-how, your changes will not be reflected in the behavior or knowledge of your AI instance!
+Without running the /update command, your changes will not be reflected in the behavior or knowledge of your AI instance!
 It's like when you save a document on your computer but don't turn on cloud synchronization -- others (in this case your AI) will still see the old version and work with outdated data or settings.

 If for some very urgent reason you need to interrupt a currently running update know-how process (for example, you realized too late that you accidentally uploaded a huge amount of data you didn't want to process, and you want to stop it as soon as possible), you can use the command: